Skip to content

 Fossils

 Fossil viewing should be your primary goal during the visit to Wadi El Hitan.
 So, make sure to get firsthand information about the site while you are physically there.
-The Fossils and Climate Change Museum in Wadi El Hitan is surely a must-see!
+The Fossils and Climate Change Museum in Wadi El Hitan is a must-see!

 Go on a Guided Tour of Wadi El Hitan